Desalter pH Monitoring

 The Solution

 The applications in and around the desalter process are difficult due to oily buildup.
 Solids and sulfides can plug the pH sensor junction and attack the reference system.
-The SE 571 pH sensor design provides high resistance to buildup due to a PTFE annular ring junction.
+The SE571 pH sensor design provides high resistance to buildup due to a PTFE annular ring junction.
 Additionally, a salt reservoir protects against leaching and the patented Silamid reference slows poisoning of the reference system.

 A microprocessor in the head of the pH electrode allows for offline calibration and diagnostics when using a Portavo portable meter.
 The Portavo allows technicians to do all the work of calibration and troubleshooting in the shop or lab instead of in the process unit.
 This removes the possibility of exposure to temperature extremes and weather changes that can damage calibration buffers.
 Therefore, a technician can simply carry the calibrated sensor to the transmitter, disconnect the cable, and do a “hot-swap” with no additional calibration or configuration.

-The Stratos Pro is an FM approved, loop-powered transmitter that provides HART process and diagnostic information.
+The Stratos Pro is an FM-approved, loop-powered transmitter that provides HART process and diagnostic information.
 The transmitter can send this information to the DCS.
 Operators can view the information within AMS software.
 As a result, this provides predictive maintenance capability reducing the potential for unscheduled process interruptions.
 Technicians can install a newly calibrated Memosens pH probe in a matter of minutes, resulting in almost no interruption to the measurement.

 The CSR 3600 B, a simple ball-valve retractable holder, allows the user to insert or remove the sensor in a double block and bleed installation.
 The holder design meets refinery API specifications.